Olympic Tower: Opening

 Most of the residential units were sold to non-American owners, and the buyers included governments and corporations.
 Brochures were printed in French, German, Japanese, and Spanish, as well as English.
-Arlen advertised the building in Europe, South America, and Mexico.
+Arlen hired public relations company Burson Marsteller, which advertised the building in Europe, South America, and Mexico.
 Arlen also hired four decorators to create model apartments.
 The company commissioned a photographer to take photos from a crane on the roof, which were then displayed in the sales office.
 The public areas and building documents were designed with a silver and brown color scheme; these colors were even used on the personalized hard hats that were given to prospective buyers.
 Arlen vice president Stanley Thea said the building had been advertised "to a select core of 80.000 people around the world", while Robertson said "Finally we are building in the 1970s what was shown in the movies of the 1940s—penthouses on the 50th floor."
-Most of these units were intended as pieds-à-terre and some wealthy owners bought multiple apartments.
+Most of these units were intended as pieds-à-terre, and some wealthy owners bought multiple apartments.
 Olympic Tower's bylaws specified that the condominium board wait twenty days before approving any sale of a residential unit.